 Progressive shrinkage of natural vegetation and climate change made sheep rearing extremely difficult.
-Again, in semi-arid regions of India, particularly in Rajasthan and Gujarat, about 75 per cent people are vegetarian (Natrajan and Jacob, 2018).
-Lack of organised market for effective marketing of live sheep, undefined pricing structure, incompetent market intelligence and involvement of many middlemen force the shepherds to go for distress sell (Ramesh et al., 2012).
-Once sheep were reared for wool; but advent of synthetic and others commercial fibres reduced the demand of this traditional material in the market.
-It is observed that Rajasthan’s Bikaner Wool Market, which was considered Asia’s one of the largest Wool Market a decade ago, is now losing its market dynamics.
+Again, in semi-arid regions of India, particularly in Rajasthan and Gujarat, about 75 per cent people are following a vegetarian diet (Natrajan and Jacob, 2018).
+Lack of organised market for effective marketing of live sheep, undefined pricing structure, incompetent market intelligence and involvement of many middlemen force the shepherds to go for distress sale (Ramesh et al., 2012).
+Theadvent of synthetic and others commercial fibres reduced the demand of the traditional sheep wool in the market.
+It is observed that Rajasthan’s Bikaner wool market, which was considered Asia’s one of the largest wool market a decade ago, is now losing its market dynamics.
 Shepherds are now vacillating between the options whether to continue or not, their traditional business of sheep rearing.
 Therefore, although there was a 14 per cent increase in sheep population of India in latest census, yet Rajasthan recorded 13 per cent decline in sheep population.
-So, while the global demand for sheep produce is increasing, the number of people quitting their traditional sheep rearing practices in this region is increasing consistently.
+While the global demand for sheep produce is increasing, the number of people quitting their traditional sheep rearing practices in this region is increasing consistently.
 It is now high time to identify and promote multifaceted utility in sheep rearing and establish a sustainable sheep farming model in this region; without which sheep farming will become an unproductive entity for the shepherds.
 In contrary, the increased demand of organic animal produce unlatched a great opportunity for Indian shepherds globally.
 Many developing countries like Turkey, China, Greece, and Syria, sheep husbandry has been immensely flourishing due to growing demand of animal products; particularly the milk.
 In northern America and northern Europe the demand of sheep milk has been increasing due to the consumer awareness about its high nutritional value over cow milk (Voutzouraki et al., 2021).
 Present days consumers are also more leaned towards food safety.
 So Indian sheep that primarily rely on greens (organic rearing) can provide a suitable product when food standards and human health implications are concerned (Chikwanha et al., 2018).
-Therefore, sheep milk can be an option to explore so that the livelihood security and ancestral occupation of shepherds in future can be safeguarded.
+Therefore, sheep milk can be an option to explore so that livelihood security and ancestral occupation of shepherds in future can be safeguarded.

-This study has been attempted to delineate an absolute sketch of shepherds in semi-arid tropical regions of India, to find the rank of different sheep produce in their livelihood security.
+This study is an attemptto delineate an absolute sketch of shepherds in semi-arid tropical regions of India, to find the rank of different sheep produce in their livelihood security.
 By understanding their working ecosystem, it becomes easier for the policy makers and extension workers to implement suitable interventions.
 This study has its own significance in semi-arid tropical region of India by identifying target sheep rearers through cluster analysis techniques and further a perceptual map creates the picture of the stakeholder’s mindset that has paramount importance in sheep rearing and trading.

 Methodology